Plant-Coach/plant-coach-helm/README.md

 # Plant Coach Helm
-- Deploy a Rails service on a Kubernetes cluster using this Helm Chart "module".
+- *This customizable Helm Chart deploys a Rails service on a Kubernetes cluster for the Plant Coach applications.*

 Useful command tidbits during development.